National Capital Area Minority/Underserved NCORP Clinical Research

 Study Title: Adjuvant Lung Cancer Enrichment Marker Identification and Sequencing Trial (ALCHEMIST) (Study ID# A151216)

-Principal Investigator: Irina Veytsman, MD
+Principal Investigator: Chul Kim MD and Irina Veytsman, MD

 This ALCHEMIST trial studies genetic testing in screening patients with stage IB-IIIA non-small cell lung cancer that has been or will be removed by surgery.
 Studying the genes in a patient’s tumor cells may help doctors select the best treatment for patients that have certain genetic changes.